 Arrive at Ushuaia in the early morning and disembark after breakfast.

 The above itinerary is a guide only.
 Exact route and program will vary to take best advantage of local weather and ice conditions and opportunities to view wildlife.

-Any airfare, whether on scheduled or charter flights not included in the itinerary; pre- and post land arrangements; transfers from the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation and personal insurance (strongly recommended); excess baggage charges and all items of a personal nature such as bar and beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages (guidelines will be provided); fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; pre- and post land arrangements; transfers to / from the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation and personal insurance (strongly recommended, please contact ExpeditionTrips); excess baggage charges and all items of a personal nature such as bar and beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages (guidelines will be provided); fuel surcharge may apply.